Grayson Boucher: Regular season

-Acting career
+Media career

 Boucher has used his status to appear in several films portraying basketball players.
 He appeared in the film Semi-Pro, starring Will Ferrell, as a point guard on the opposing squad in the final game of the movie, and was featured in the special features section of the DVD version as well.
 Boucher played the lead role of Sticky in the film Ball Don't Lie, based on the book of the same name.
 The film was completed and shown nationally at several film festivals but was never officially released.

 Boucher also took on the role of Spider-Man in a YouTube web-series he created.
 In the series, he disguised himself as the superhero and went to various basketball courts in the Los Angeles area to play against unsuspecting competitors.
 The first episode reached 14 million views on YouTube within a week of being uploaded.
 It was featured on the ESPN website, and gained further attention from Shaquille O'Neal, who tweeted the video to his followers.
 The third episode featured NBA star Jamal Crawford, and further plans were made to feature other known basketball players.
 The fourth episode of the series featured another street basketball player, Larry "Bone Collector" Williams, who disguised himself as the popular Marvel Comics superhero Captain America.
 The sixth installment featured a basketball player disguised as Deadpool.
 The seventh part of series had a disguised Boucher facing off against another basketball player, disguised as Carnage.

 Boucher also launched a ball-handling guide called Super-Human Dribbling, a web-based tutorial available for download online, that features Boucher's drills and workouts.

 Boucher now has his own YouTube channel where he posts mixtapes of him playing in local basketball leagues, fun and comical videos, tutorials, and other entertaining basketball videos.

 In April 2019, Boucher suffered a career-threatening non-contact total tear of his Achilles tendon.
 He also suffered from accidental overdose of hydrocodone and acetaminophen during the early stages of rehabilitation, but had made a full recovery as of June 2020.
 During his rehab period, he continued to publish YouTube content consisting of undated footage from before the injury, choosing not to make news of the injury public until August 2020, after his recovery was complete.